CP1401/Practicals/prac_10/README.md

 File: `programs.py`

+For all functions in this practical, include a valid and meaningful **docstring**.

 Note that a program that uses a function means we need a `main` function as well.

 A good general principle is that you should never write programs that use only one function.